 Remove tuna from the grill.
 It should be golden brown on the outside and medium pink on the inside.
 The internal temperature should be 115-120F.

 When served as sushi, tuna steak is often served rare or just lightly seared.
 So you really can't undercook this fish.

-Want a rarer tuna?
-Adjust your cooking time to grill one minute on each side.
-The tuna will be dark pink on the inside.
+Prefer a less rare steak?
+Adjust your cooking time to grill for one additional minute on each side.
+The tuna will be light pink on the inside.

+Step 2.
+Toast almonds.
 Toasted sliced almonds add a smokey flavor.
 To toast almonds, heat a frying pan over medium heat.
 Add almonds and stir for 3-5 minutes until they start to brown.
 Remove from heat and cool.
+Add to greens.

 Frequently Asked Questions

 Often referred to as ahi tuna, yellowfin is a tropical fish.
 It is named for its bright yellow fins and tail.

 You will find yellowfin tuna in densely packed one-inch fillets.